kubesphere/website/content/en/docs/project-user-guide/storage/volume-snapshots.md

 - You have an available PVC so that you can create a snapshot for it.
 For more information, see [Volumes](../volumes/).

+- You need to create a [volume snapshot class](../../../cluster-administration/snapshotclass/).

 ## Create a Volume Snapshot

+You can create a volume snapshot using either of the following ways.

+### Method 1: From the Volume Snapshot Page

 1. Log in to the web console of KubeSphere as `project-regular`.
+On the navigation pane on the left, choose **Storage > Volume Snapshots**.

+2. On the **Volume Snapshots** page on the right, click **Create**.

+3. On the **Create Snapshot** page that is displayed, select a persistent volume claim that supports snapshots, enter a snapshot name, select a snapshot volume class, and then click **OK**.
+You can view the created volume snapshot in the volume snapshot list.

+4. Click the Volume Snapshot Content tab, and you can view details of the volume snapshot, such as its status, capacity, and volume snapshot class.
+### Method 2: From the Persistent Volume Claims Page

+1. Log in to the web console of KubeSphere as `project-regular`.
 On the **Persistent Volume Claims** page of your project, select a volume for which you want to create a snapshot.

 2. On the details page, choose **More > Create Snapshot**.

 3. In the displayed dialog box, set a name for the snapshot which serves as a unique identifier and select a **Volume Snapshot Class**.
 Click **OK** to finish.

-4. The newly-created snapshot is displayed on the **Volume Snapshots** list.
+You can view the created volume snapshot in the volume snapshot list.

 ## Use a Snapshot to Create a PVC

 There are two ways for you to use a snapshot to create a PVC.

-### Create a PVC from the Snapshot Details Page
+### From the Snapshot Details Page

 1. Log in to the web console of KubeSphere as `project-regular`.
 On a snapshot's details page, click **Create Volume** to use the snapshot.
 Generally, the steps are the same as creating a PVC directly.